-Healing and strengthening relationships between Indigenous youth and caregivers
+Healing and strengthening relationships between Indigenous youth and their kinship circle

-Caregivers of Indigenous youth require relational, place and strength-based supports, education and resources that are culturally relevant and take into consideration the impact of colonization and inter-generational trauma.
-Through Indigenous ways of knowing and being Gathering Our Medicine nurtures care givers intuition (or felt sense of knowing) and confidence to provide for our youths’ often complex, sometimes perplexing relational and developmental needs.
+Through Indigenous ways of knowing and being, Gathering Our Medicine nurtures intuition (or felt sense of knowing) and confidence to provide for our youths’ often complex, sometimes perplexing relational and developmental needs.

-The intention of Gathering Our Medicine is to support caregivers through relationship while encouraging strengthened relationships with youth as an essential aspect of inter-generational healing.
+Our intention is to support families, extended families, and communities through relationship, while encouraging strengthened relationships with youth (Neufeld G. a., 2004) as an essential aspect of inter-generational healing.

-Gathering Our Medicine encourages exploration and honouring of ways of knowing and being (place based rituals and rites of passage) — most natural for the youth’s family and community of origin where possible.
-This is in contrast to the dominant medical and behavioural models of learning focused on teaching and shaping behaviour, which has proven unsuccessful for Indigenous people who have been impacted by trauma and the irreparable damage caused by a mass attempt at socialization through residential schools.
+Gathering Our Medicine encourages exploration and honouring of ways of knowing and being (place based rituals and rites of passage) (Cajete, 1994) most natural for the youth’s family and community of origin where possible.
+This is in contrast to the dominant medical and behavioural models of learning focused on teaching and shaping behaviour — which has proven unsuccessful for Indigenous people who have been impacted by trauma and the irreparable damage caused by a mass attempt at socialization through residential schools (Battiste, 2013).

-Relational accountability guides all of Indigenous life including caregiving, teaching, learning, and healing encompassing every aspect of our journey prior to birth into the after-life.
-In other words, our measure of success as caregivers of Indigenous youth is based on the quality of relationship that develops and whether it provides the context in which our youth grow to their full potential and find their place and purpose as emotionally mature beings.
+In other words, our measure of success is based on the quality of relationship that develops and whether it provides the context in which our youth grow to their full potential and find their place and purpose as emotionally mature, whole beings (De Waal, 2009).

 Adolescence: A Time of Transformation

 Adolescence is a time of transformation requiring relational and developmental support (Neufeld G., Intensive III: Becoming Attached, 2011).

 Our youth need their families and communities to facilitate cultural rites of passage, stories, songs, dances and other culturally appropriate forms of emotional expression to support them during this transition to ensure relationships, resilience and feelings do not get compromised (Neufeld G. , Play and Emotion, 2017).
-It is a journey that takes courage on the part of both caregiver and youth.
+It is a journey that takes great courage (Campbell, 1990).